smherwig/phoenix-nginx-eval/README.md

 netmask 255.255.255.0
 ```

-If ApacheBench is run from another Ubuntu device, edit that system's
+If ApacheBench is run from another Ubuntu device, then likewise edit that
-`/etc/network/interfaces`, but with an IP address of `192.168.99.20`.
+system's `/etc/network/interfaces`, but with an IP address of `192.168.99.20`.

 If running ApacheBench on macOS, hookup the Ethernet cable and go to
 `System Preferences > Network > Ethernet` and configure as follows: